We have a number of services and support options to help people with particular access requirements.

 The guides are also useful for people who would just like to know more about things such as parking, walking distances and toilet facilities.

-A series of videos and accompanying workbooks have been created to help those who don’t have English as a first language to better understand healthcare in the UK and the NHS.
+A series of videos and accompanying workbooks have been created to help those who don’t have English as a first language, to help better understand healthcare in the UK and the NHS.

 The videos cover: